Timothy C. Hain, MD. Page last modified: February 17, 2017

 Cochlear implants do not completely substitute for a normally hearing ear,and at very best, may allow someone who was previously totally deaf to understand conversation on a telephone.
 Cochlear implant packages, including the device, surgery, and rehabilitation are much more expensive than hearing aids (roughly $45,000), but when one is indicated, they are sometimes covered by insurance, unlike the usual situation with hearing aids.

 With respect to cost-effectiveness of cochlear implants, Lammers et al (2011) reported that it varies widely, and more data is needed to come to a firm conclusion.
 This doesn't speak very well for the cost effectiveness of implants -- if they were very effective, there would be no quibbling.
-Our observations is that cochlear implants in the US are generally found in persons with special financial resources -- they may be very wealthy, they may very well insured, or they are indigent and the cost is paid by government programs.
+Our observations is that cochlear implants in the US are generally found in persons with special financial resources -- they may be very wealthy, they may very well insured, or they are indigent, perhaps on Medicaid, and the cost is paid by government programs.
 Obviously, the great majority of people in the middle are left out.

 A patient-contributed history is found here.
 Remarkable improvements in performance have been accomplished since 1980.